-My goal today is to simply give you some tips and things to think about so you can make an informed decision about what is best for you and your family.
+My goal today is to simply give you some tips and insights so you can make an informed decision about what is best for you and your family.

-Choosing if/when to go full time in your network marketing business is a HUGE decision.
+Choosing if/when to go full-time in your network marketing business is a HUGE decision.
 Don’t take it lightly or rush into it.
-There are many six figure earners in our industry who still do their day job, because they love what they do for a living and/or they have no desire to go full-time in their business.
-So, don’t feel like there will come a point where you HAVE to go full-time in your MLM Business.
+There are many six figure earners in our industry who still work their day job, because they love what they do for a living and/or they have no desire to go full-time in their network marketing business.
+Don’t feel like there will come a point where you HAVE to go full-time in your MLM Business.

 It’s how you spend your time that matters most.

 Success in this industry has NOTHING to do with how many hours you work your business, and everything to do with the number of contacts and exposures you make.
 Someone working their business 1 hour per day can easily outperform someone working 8 hours per day, if they make more exposures.

 In addition, there’s actually a beauty in doing this business part-time.
 For one thing, it forces you to work smart.
 You have to be disciplined with your time.
 You have to balance your job, family, hobbies and business all at once.

 Another great thing about working your business part-time is your story.
 When you can tell someone you make $10k to $30k a year part-time, that is a much better story than making that same income full-time.

 Also, I had a mentor tell me once that earning $24k per year in network marketing part-time is better than making $100k per year full-time.
 I have to agree, especially when you break it down into an hourly wage.